 If you're currently renting and you plan to move to your own place soon, make sure to set goals first.
 A drastic big purchase like buying a house can just get you into more financial troubles in the future, so start planning early to avoid making wrong decisions.
 Figure out where you want to live, how much your budget is, and when you want to buy a house.
 Will you be able to afford monthly utilities such as electricity, gas, and internet?

 If you're unsure where to start, try a mortgage calculator to get an idea of how much your home loan repayments are likely to be if you ever plan to borrow money.

 The Kāinga Ora – Home and Communities offers several options such as First Home Loans, tenant homeownership, and KiwiBuild to help you with your home purchase.
 You may check more details about it here.

-Consider joining a KiwiSaver scheme.
-It's a great way to save money for your future, plus if you've been contributing for at least 3-5 years, you may qualify for a First Home Grant, which can give you up to $5,000 for an existing home or up to $10,0000 to help you purchase a house.
+Getting into KiwiSaver is one of the best ways to save money for your future.
+If you've been contributing for at least 3-5 years, you may qualify for a First Home Grant, which can give you up to $5,000 for an existing home, or up to $10,000 to help you purchase a house.